Generic Name: Doxepin hydrochloride

 How is Doxepin Supplied

 Doxepin Hydrochloride Oral Solution USP (Concentrate) is available in 120 mL bottles (NDC 54838-512-40) with an accompanying dropper calibrated at 5 mg, 10 mg, 15 mg, 20 mg, and 25 mg.
 Each mL contains Doxepin hydrochloride equivalent to 10 mg Doxepin.
-Just prior to administration, Doxepin Hydrochloride Oral Solution USP (Concentrate) should be diluted with approximately 120 mL of water, whole or skimmed milk, or orange, grapefruit, tomato, prune or pineapple juice.
+Immediately prior to taking this medication, dilute each dose with approximately 120 mL (4 ounces) of water, whole or skimmed milk, or orange, grapefruit, tomato, prune or pineapple juice.
 Doxepin Hydrochloride Oral Solution USP (Concentrate) is not physically compatible with a number of carbonated beverages.
 For those patients requiring antidepressant therapy who are on methadone maintenance, Doxepin Hydrochloride Oral Solution USP (Concentrate) and methadone syrup can be mixed together with Gatorade®, lemonade, orange juice, sugar water, Tang® or water, but not with grape juice.
 Preparation and storage of bulk dilutions is not recommended.

 Antidepressant Medicines, Depression and other Serious Mental Illnesses, and Suicidal Thoughts or Actions